bekk/bekk-christmas/post/react/module-federation-micro-frontends-with-webpack-5.md

 And voilà!
 We have a Christmas calendar that imports code from a separate application at runtime!

-In this article, we took a quick look at WebPack 5's new feature, Module Federation.
-A plugin that allows you to share code between applications at run time.
-This is an exciting new feature that can help build micro-frontends and sharing code across platforms.
-We have worked with calendars and cards, but in the real world, you can imagine those being shopping carts, users, etc. We only looked at sharing code in one direction, but module federation supports multidirectional sharing of code as well.
-The next step could be to share code in different directions, or perhaps create more applications and set up routing between them in the container app.
+In this article, we took a quick look at webpack 5's Module Federation feature, enabling runtime code sharing between applications.
+This is an exciting new feature that can assist in building micro-frontends and cross-platform code sharing.

+We made a simple Christmas calendar showcasing some Module Federation based features.
+There are still other features to explore.
+The next step could be to share code in both directions, or perhaps create several applications and add routing between them in a container app.